Mintbase/mintbase-js/packages/sdk/src/burn/README.md

 type BurnArgs = {
   burn: {
     //the contract from which to burn tokens
-    //as an argument or through NFT_CONTRACT_ID env nftContractId?: string;
+    //as an argument or through CONTRACT_ADDRESS env contractAddress?: string;
     //the array of token ids to burn
     tokenIds: string[];
   }[];